The Housing Policy Panel

 Listening, reading, and assessing information and identify critical points/issues

 Analysing information and use it to form opinions and conclusions

 Disseminate information and collate responses from within their business area to present any issues back to the Panel for discussion

-The Chairperson of the Housing Policy Panel will also fulfill the role of Tenant Advocate as described in the Tenant Participation Strategy for Northern Ireland.
-In addition, this person will be responsible for the smooth running of Housing Policy Panel meetings, allowing all Housing Policy Panel members to have their say and ensure meetings adhere to the group's terms of reference.
-We will elect a chairperson when in-person meetings become possible.
+The Chairperson of the Housing Policy Panel fulfils the role of Tenant Advocate as described in the Tenant Participation Strategy for Northern Ireland.
+In addition, this person is responsible for the smooth running of Housing Policy Panel meetings, allowing all Housing Policy Panel members to have their say and ensuring meetings adhere to the group’s terms of reference.

 Find out more about the role and the duties of the Chairperson/Tenant Advocate.